In reverse chronological order.

 Whenever possible, I included Challenge, Solution and My role.

 Paragliding is a sport that requires well-chosen equipment.
 Most pilots choose their wing based on personal recommendation, but they also take a lot of time researching the internet for opinions, reviews, test reports and more.
-The only available comparison platform so far is para2000.org, which is a great project, but it hasn't been up to date in terms of usability and mobile friendliness for quite some time.
+The only available comparison platform before was para2000.org, which was a great project, but it hadn't been up to date in terms of usability and mobile friendliness for quite some time.

 Gliderbase is my first project as an independent developer.
-I'm using all the best tools I can find, including, of course, React, node, a text editor and a console.
+I'm using all the best tools I can find, including react, node, gatsby, emotion, redux.
 Also, I'm starting to partner up with people in the paragliding community to help me with the idea, the images, and the data.

 How would you compose queries against a database in a visual, interactive way?
 What if all parts of the query are available as "concepts", organized in a tree structure?
 The great team at bakdata asked me to build a hand-tailored single page web app, which would rely heavily on drag and drop to compose queries and to execute them against an API backend.

 Introducing: conquery.
 Using conquery, item trees can be explored, similar to your file system.
 The so called "concepts" in the tree vary in their degree of abstraction.
 This allows a user to ask queries in a very abstract manner, but also in great detail.
 To build a query, the concepts are dropped into a query editor, using AND/OR-connections.
 Results can be downloaded as a CSV file.

 Over the course of 9 months, I worked part-time on the UX and React frontend, while my colleague Manuel crafted the Java backend.
 The clear responsibilities allowed us to move quickly in terms of functionality.
 After starting to work full-time at neXenio, bakdata hired three developers who continued improving the web app.
 Built for a great client at first, bakdata recently even managed to open source the frontend code!